 “To the quiet mind all things are possible.
 What is a quiet mind?
 A quiet mind is one which nothing weighs on, nothing worries, which, free from ties and from all self-seeking, is wholly merged into the will of God and dead to its own.”

-The realization is that you believe your existing by thinking about the past and thinking about the future after all we need these to survive, there is only one absolute exist and that is in the moment.
+The realization is that you believe you’re existing by thinking about the past and thinking about the future; after all we need these to survive, there is only one absolute existence and that is in the moment.

-Realizing who you are which is life, means to be aware of the moment which can only happen through no-mind, no thinking so it is this, this conscious presence in which you directly know existence and so therefor know God.
+Realizing who you are, which is life, means to be aware of the moment which can only happen through no-mind, no thinking.

 “I tell you the truth, any object you have in your mind, however good, will be a barrier between you and the inmost Truth.”

-“Object in your mind” meaning any thought no matter how necessary it seems to know your existence is not the truth.
-As the truth can only be felt beyond the limitations of thought.
+“Object in your mind” means any thought, no matter how necessary it seems to be, is not the truth.
+The truth can only be felt beyond the limitations of thought.

 Gratitude & Contentment